olmax99/treesnqsweb/README.md

 #### Step 1: Prepare Helm Repo

-To use this repository as a k8s charts repository for deploying the Djangoapp, configure helm:
+To use this GitHub repository as a k8s charts repository for deploying the Djangoapp, configure
+helm:

 ```
 $ helm repo add treesnqsweb https://raw.githubusercontent.com/olmax99/treesnqsweb/master/helmdist